 - Software to use now as an introduction to professional video editing software

 But first, we'll take a look at our video editing platform, Reduct.Video, and walk you through how it makes video editing as easy as editing text (even if you have no video editing expertise).

 Reduct is a high-quality video editing platform that beginners can learn to use in just a few minutes.
 Want to see how you can use your text editing skills to edit videos?
-Request ato test our transcription-based video editing tools and start your first project today.
+Get a free 30-day trial of Reduct.Video to test our transcription-based video editing tools and start your first project today.

 Reduct.Video: Use Your Text Editing Skills To Edit Video

 Our user-friendly, online video editing platform, Reduct.Video, uses a highly accurate transcript as the basis for editing video.
 Simply by editing the transcript, as you would a text document, you edit the video footage.
 This makes it easy for beginners to get started using our software — even without watching hours of tutorials or reading long how-to documents.

 Reduct.Video is specially designed for editing footage that includes lots of speech, making it ideal for testimonial videos, how-to videos, tutorials, documentaries, interviews, event highlight, video content for social media, and much more.